The celebrities who have weighed in on Phillip Schofield’s This Morning and ITV exit

 “You will be missed.”

-Last week, former Gladiators host Ulrika Jonsson weighed in on the reported “feud” between Willoughby and Schofield.
+Gladiators host Ulrika Jonsson also weighed in on the reported “feud” between Willoughby and Schofield.

 “Daytime TV is a lively, narcissistic melting pot of ego, vanity, hierarchy and domination, not to mention the bevy of managers and agents standing backstage ready to compete for their clients’ best outcomes,” she said.